saee-gore/Card-Reader/README.md

 # Card Reader

-## This is a mini-project that generates notepad files storing the card details when user swipes a card in the machine.
+ - This is a mini-project that generates notepad files storing the card details when user swipes a card in the machine.
-This project generates files on a daily basis and updates the file data accordingly.
-It's built with C#.
+ - It's built with C#.
 NET in Visual Studio.

+- Built with: Visual Studio

+- Languages: C#

 - Getting Started
   - These instructions will give you a brief idea about how to implement this piece of code.